 In order to be able to react to sudden changes, we decided to keep one piece of content per section in reserve.
 This way even if we failed to meet our internal SLA, there was no danger of missing the publishing window.

-If such thing was to occur, we just had to invest a bit more capacity in creating an additional piece of content the following week so we can get back on track.
+If such a thing was to occur, we just had to invest a bit more capacity in creating an additional piece of content the following week so we can get back on track.

 So basically we started pulling new content cards every week from Priority and published them with one week delay (unless there was an emergency).
 This provided us with the opportunity to do timely promotion and start creating new content when we’ve got capacity without reducing the promotion cycle.